learning-zone/python-basics/README.md

 [(‘a’, 1), (‘b’, 2), (‘c’, 3)]

-Q.22.
-If you are ever stuck in an infinite loop, how will you break out of it?
+#### Q. If you are ever stuck in an infinite loop, how will you break out of it?

 For this, we press Ctrl+C. This interrupts the execution.
 Let’s create an infinite loop to demonstrate this.